Dermot O'Leary's Television and radio work has made him a household name.

 Dermot launched a successful male grooming range with Marks and Spencer in June 2017.
 The collection ‘24.hr’ includes high quality hair and body wash, face creams and fragrances.

 His first Children’s book Toto the Ninja Cat and The Great Snake Escape was published in September 2017.
 After topping various books charts to date, his follow up book Toto the Ninja Cat and The Incredible Cheese Heist was published last Autumn.
-Both are available online and in all bookstores now.
-We are pleased to announce the next book in the series Toto the Ninja Cat and the Superstar Catastrophe, will be published on the 19th September.
+Now we are pleased to announce the third book in the series Toto the Ninja Cat and the Superstar Catastrophe which was published in September 2019.
+All books are available online and in bookstores.

 After celebrating his 10th and final year presenting the NTA’s this January, he also took part in BBC Two’s history series, Icons: The Greatest Person of the 20th Century.
 Travelling from Ireland to Tanzania he explored the lives of world famous explorers including Ernest Shackleton, Gertrude Bell, Neil Armstrong and Jane Goodall, telling the stories behind their legacies.